No. 20 USC rallies again to beat Arizona 34-30 on late TD

 Another drive into the red zone, another trip without points.
 This time, Arizona stopped the Trojans on fourth-and-1 from the Wildcats 4.

-Havrisik gave Arizona its first lead at 23-20 with a 51-yard field goal midway through the fourth quarter.
+Havrisik gave Arizona its first lead at 23-20 with a 51-yard field goal midway through the fourth.

+“You either win or lose, but we had some experienced guys we expected to play well and obviously some newcomers, whether they were transfers or young guys that played well, but not well enough to win,” Arizona coach Kevin Sumlin said.
+“That's the bottom line.”

 THE TAKEAWAY

-USC played undisciplined at times and was disjointed on offense, particularly in the red zone.
+USC played undisciplined at times and was disjointed at times on offense, particularly in the red zone.
 The Trojans again pulled it together for a 2-0 start.

 Arizona did not look rusty in its first game in nearly a year.
 Gunnell was sharp and the defense was solid in its first game under new coordinator Paul Rhoads before playing on its heels on the final two drives.